Robert M. Citino: Early life and education

 Citino was born and grew up in Cleveland, Ohio.
 His father was a United States Army veteran of the Pacific War who served in the Guadalcanal Campaign as a combat medic and gave Citino a copy of Guadalcanal Diary by Richard Tregaskis.

 After graduating magna cum laude with his Bachelor of Arts in history from Ohio State University in 1978, he earned his Master of Arts and Doctor of Philosophy from Indiana University Bloomington in 1980 and 1984.
 Citino is fluent in German, having first learned it as an undergraduate, and is a prolific reader of early 20th-century German military literature.

 Career

 Citino has held academic postings at the University of North Texas, Lake Erie College, Eastern Michigan University, United States Military Academy at West Point, and the United States Army War College.

 He is a fellow of the Barsanti Military History Center, a trustee of the Society for Military History, and a consultant for the White House staff.
 He has also appeared as a consultant on the History Channel.

 He currently chairs the Historical Advisory Subcommittee of the Department of the Army.

+Citino joined The National WWII Museum in 2016 as Samuel Zemurray Stone Senior Historian and served as Executive Director of the Jenny Craig Institute for the study of War and Democracy.
+Though he retired in 2023 he remains active in the institute as a distinguished fellow.